kondetivenki/microsoft-data-engineering-ilt-deploy/setup/01/spektra/lab1-intro.md

 1. Click on **Next** from the bottom right corner and follow the instructions to perform the lab.

+IMPORTANT: Please resume the SQLPool only when you perform Module 17 and keep it paused for the remaining modules(1,6,15).

 ### Modules Included

    In this hands on lab you will perform the following modules: